lights0123/bikeDisplay/README.md

 (known as Arduino Zero or Arduino M0).
 What it does:
 * Uses GPS for speed, heading (direction), and simple navigation
 * Uses an OLED display to display a menu
-* Controls front & back lights with both PWM and Neopixel control
+* Controls front & back lights with both PWM and Neopixel control for turn signals
-* Uses radio (NRF24L01) to communicate with additional controllers

 What it is not:
 * An anti-theft device (although it might work as one)